project-medha/Soccer-I/README.md

 # Soccer-I
-a prediction model that identifies prospective young footballers based on their cognitive talent and technical capabilities and connects them to their potential
+A prediction model that identifies prospective young footballers based on their cognitive talent and technical capabilities and connects them to their potential